Earth is running a fever. And UN climate talks are focusing on the contagious effect on human health

 Temperature rises caused by the burning of oil, gas and coal have worsened natural disasters like floods, heat waves and drought, and caused many people to migrate to more temperate zones — in addition to the negative knock-on effects for human health.

-John Kerry, the U.S. climate envoy, said it was “astonishing” to him that it’s taken so long for health to become a centerpiece of the climate discussion.

-“Our bodies are ecosystems, and the world is an ecosystem,” Kerry said.
+“Our bodies are ecosystems, and the world is an ecosystem,” said John Kerry, the U.S. climate envoy.
 “If you poison our land and you poison our water and you poison our air, you poison our bodies.”

-He said his daughter Vanessa, who works with Tedros, “repeats to me frequently that we should not measure progress on the climate crisis just by the degrees averted, but by the lives saved.”
+He said his daughter Vanessa, who works with the WHO chief, “repeats to me frequently that we should not measure progress on the climate crisis just by the degrees averted, but by the lives saved.”

 A COP28 declaration backed by some 120 countries stressed the link between health and climate change.
 It made no mention of phasing out planet-warming fossil fuels, but pledged to support efforts to curb health care sector pollution, which accounts for 5% of global emissions, according to the WHO head.

-Associated Press writers Jon Gambrell and Peter Prengaman contributed to this report.
+Associated Press writers Jon Gambrell, Seth Borenstein and Peter Prengaman in Dubai and Frances D’Emilio in Rome contributed to this report.

 Associated Press climate and environmental coverage receives support from several private foundations.
 See more about AP’s climate initiative here.
 The AP is solely responsible for all content.